bwright70/Pi-in-the-Sky/README.md

 [Current code file](https://github.com/bwright70/Pi-in-the-Sky/blob/main/Code/Code_v1.py)

-The code for the second version of this project includes sort of pseudo-code to use propeller motors based on hypothetical inputs.
+The code for the second version of this project is essentially the same but includes sort of pseudo-code to use propeller motors based on hypothetical inputs.
 Thanks to Paul Schakel and Sam Funk for the motor code in this version.
 [Version 2](/Code/Code_v2.py)

 ### Wiring